jupyterlab/jupyterlab/docs/source/getting_started/overview.rst

 -  :ref:`code_console` provide transient scratchpads for running code interactively, with full support for rich output.
--  :ref:`Kernel-backed documents <kernel-backed-documents>` allow code in any text file (Markdown, Python, R, LaTeX, etc.) to be run interactively in any Jupyter kernel.
+-  :ref:`Kernel-backed documents <kernel-backed-documents>` enable code in any text file (Markdown, Python, R, LaTeX, etc.) to be run interactively in any Jupyter kernel.

 JupyterLab also offers a unified model for viewing and handling data formats.
-This allows data in many formats (images, CSV, JSON, Markdown, PDF, Vega, Vega-Lite, etc.) to be opened as a file or returned by a kernel as rich output.
+This enables data in many formats (images, CSV, JSON, Markdown, PDF, Vega, Vega-Lite, etc.) to be opened as a file or returned by a kernel as rich output.
 See :ref:`file-and-output-formats` for more information.